Have you visited our REPOSITORY GIFTS WEBSITE in addition to our PUBLISHING WEBSITE

 Below is the last mass celebrated by Fr John at St Joseph's, Leicester, before the final stages of his illness and hospital admission prevented him from taking his place at the altar.

-Below is a link to the last mass celebrated by Fr John at St Joseph's.
 Unfortunately, the following Monday he had a serious reaction to the chemotherapy drug and was taken into hospital.
 Once out of hospital he spent his final 4 months in his prayer room.

-SHARING Fr JOHN'S FUNERAL LITURGIES
+Fr JOHN'S FUNERAL LITURGIES

 Both Funeral liturgies for Fr John were live-streamed through the parish YouTube channel which can be accessed through by searching "St Joseph's Leicester Live" or clicking on the following link to access the channel.